Rubusch/linux-c/040__bus/iio-regmap__adxl345-accell-driver/README.md

 ADXL345 Accel click mikroBUS: https://www.mikroe.com/accel-spi-board

-Currently (v6.8) the kernel has an input driver (2009?) for this accelerometer, and an iio based driver approach.
-Probably, this driver should be moved rather to iio (e.g. ADC, DAC, accelerometers,...), than to input devices (e.g. mice, trackballs, joysticks,...).
+Currently (v6.8) the kernel has an input driver variant (2009?) for this accelerometer, and an iio based driver approach.
+Probably, this particular implementation should be moved to iio (e.g. ADC, DAC, accelerometers,...), rather than to input devices (e.g. mice, trackballs, joysticks,...).

 First I extracted the upstream kernel iio driver for the adxl345.

-Annekdote - AFAIR, this iio based driver was implemented in an outreachy internship program.
-It was presented on one of the Embedded Linux Conference Europe (Lyon?) by the student, Eva Rachel Retuya, who implemented it.
-By chance I attended this conference slot, held by Julia Lawall.
-Just by chance some years later I ended up with this hardware on my table and spotted in the datasheet that not all features of the hardware were already implemented.

 Note: The `adxl345_spi.ko` won't load easily, see insmod error:
 ```